This is just one of over 100 articles in the author’s Astronomy Digest.

 How do they isolate the H-alpha spectral line?

 It is important that the light passing through the etalon is a collimated parallel beam at right angles to the optical axis.
 The obvious way to achieve this is to place the etalon at the front of the telescope before the converging lens and this is done in many solar telescopes.
-(As the Sun has a significant angular size, even then the light is not quite a plane wave.)
+(As the Sun has a significant angular size, even then the light is not quite a plane wave.
+If centred on the Sun, the light from the limbs will have an incident angle to the etalon of 0.25 degrees so very slightly altering the band centre.)
 However, etalons are very expensive and an alternative approach (which has allowed the cost of solar telescopes to be reduced) is to place the etalon within the optical tube where the light cone has become smaller.
 The light passing through it must still be in the form of a plane wave so a diverging (concave) lens is placed in front to provide a collimated beam through the etalon with a second (convex) lens following the etalon that is used to bring the sunlight to a focus.

 Optical diagram of a solar telescope using a sub-aperture etalon